 It’s no secret.
 I started my writing journey blissfully unaware of storytelling structure and techniques.
 But after getting critical feedback, I sought solutions to problems.
 That’s why I stocked my reference library with dozens of books for writers.

-Quick note: My Books for Writers page contains some affiliate links for your convenience.
+The Books for Writers page contains affiliate links for your convenience.
+For example, as an Amazon Associate I earn from qualifying purchases.
 If you make a purchase after clicking a link, I might earn a small commission, but it won’t cost you a penny more.
-Thank you!
 Learn more in my Affiliate Disclaimer.

 Book Categories & Quick Links